isomerpages/mti-osir/_resources/Other Legislation/Insolvency, Restructuring and Dissolution Act (IRDA).md

-on the aforementioned ground, the Minister may also apply under section 125(5) for orders, pending the hearing of the winding up application, to restrain the company and its directors, officers and employees from carrying out specfied activities.
+on the aforementioned ground, the Minister may also apply under section 125(5) for orders, pending the hearing of the winding up application, to restrain the company and its directors, officers and employees from carrying out specified activities.
 Contravention of such orders is an offence punishable with a fine not exceeding $10,000 or imprisonment not exceeding 2 years or both.
 The full text of the IRDA is available <a href="https://sso.agc.gov.sg/Act/IRDA2018" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>